What do Your Little Explorers learn Through Travel?

-Research has continued to uncover that family travel is beneficial to children for many reasons and also suggest to start young if possible.
+Research has continued to uncover that family travel benefits children for many reasons and suggests starting young if possible.
 According to the article by Heike A. Schänzel and Ian Yeoman – The Trends in Family Tourism.
-Family tourism has become a large and growing trend in the tourism industry, which most families are beginning to value things on spending quality time with family, family bonding, and create memories.
+Family tourism has become a large and growing trend in the tourism industry.
+Most families are beginning to value spending quality time with family, bonding, and creating memories.

 Top Three Reasons for Family Travel:

 - Experiencing a new place or culture (74%)